 - Minored In Ass Kicking: Hoyt.
 At first you thing that Hoyt was just a techie, but he showed that he had game!

-- Recycled IN SPACE!: The show has been described as Hart to Hart (or Mr. and Mrs. Smith) WITH A BLACK COUPLE!
+- Recycled IN SPACE!: The show has been described as Hart to Hart (or Mr. & Mrs. Smith (2005)) WITH A BLACK COUPLE!

-- Running Gag: Every episode has an ongoing fight between the Blooms, ranging from Samantha's "sexpionage" to Steven not-reading the directions for an espresso machine to reliance on technology.
+- Every episode has an ongoing fight between the Blooms, ranging from Samantha's "sexpionage" to Steven not-reading the directions for an espresso machine to reliance on technology.

 - Shaw extremely reluctantly sending the Blooms on missions and hating the way they finish each other's sentences.